-Prerequisites: Completion of all Nursing and all core courses.
+Prerequisites: Completion of all Nursing and all core courses with a grade of "C" or better.

-NURS 2117 Leadership in Nursing
+NURS 2117 Nursing Leadership

 Emphasis is placed on the introduction of the fundamental principles of leadership and management responsibilities for the entry level registered nurse.
 Topics will include but not limited to such practice issues as: safe, patient centered, quality care, effective delegation and supervision, communication, collaborative care, informatics, quality improvement.
 Nursing research and evidence based practice are also included.